odrevet/edict_database/README.md

 # Licencing

-the edict_database project is not affiliated with the edict project.
+The edict_database project is not affiliated with the edict project.

 The source code in the src folder is licenced under the MIT license